uncopenweb/jsonic/README.rst

 Not necessarily in this order:

-* docstrings everywhere
 * sphinx doc
 * server tracking of app utterances
 * cache warming on app start
-* server cache flags on every utterace (privacy)
 * callback for property change
 * everything deferred?
-* switch to using pyttsx for synth?